- Why golf gloves matter

 If there’s one big purpose of wearing golf gloves, it would be protecting your hands from blisters.
 Gripping the club too stiffly and swinging with utmost power will chafe your skin.
 After several rounds, you will start to feel the sting.

-As much as gloves alone don’t prevent injuries, it can reduce the risk of superficial injuries on your hands.
+As much as gloves alone don’t prevent injuries, it can reduce the risk of superficial injuries on your hands thus allowing you to have a comfortable grip.

-During hot or cold weather, golf clubs give additional texture to your palms for better grip.
+During hot or cold weather, golf clubs give additional texture to your palms for a solid grip.
 Also, if you tend to have sweaty hands, absorbent golf gloves would help wick the moisture.
 If you’re someone who has a loose grip, wearing golf gloves will benefit you well.

 If you’re playing in cold weather, there’s a chance that your fingers will feel stiff and your hands can’t grip properly.
 This is why there are thermal golf gloves.
 It retains body heat into your hands while preventing the cold from seeping through your palms.